dariocc/blog.dario.nu/content/posts/good-old-bash-for-ci-scripts/index.md

 In my opinion, CI logic that takes more

-What is the magical number?
-I'll say: 5

-## Is this for everyone?
+## It's okay

 I believe every developer could benefit of learning Bash and be able to understand most of it's idioms.
-It isn't that hard if you put some time in it.

 In today's world of fast-paced development it is more often than not to see programmers that avoid Bash at all costs, which is a pity because Bash has